bigandy/astro-blog/src/content/blog/i-like-about-grenoble.md

 ---
-title: "i like about grenoble"
+title: "what i like about grenoble"
 date: 2026-06-30
 draft: true
 tags: [""]